jManAscending/DnDHouseRules/README.md

 Standard|1 hex/day|cannot stealth
 Fast|2 hexes/day|-5 to passive perception, cannot stealth

 Travel on main roads halves travel time, and is much safer than travel through wilderness.
 Travel though difficult terrain (hills, forest) doubles travel time if not on a road.

-Ships and Airships cannot travel at a Fast pace except with magical help.
+On a ship, travel paces are listed in miles per hour.
+Since each hex is 24 miles, the speed of the ship in mph is equal to the number of hexes it can travel at a normal pace.
+Ships can travel at a slow pace, but cannot travel faster without magical help.

 ## Week Length
 Any spell or ability with a 7 day duration or cooldown has that time reduced to 6 days.